nidhirpatil/nidhirpatil.github.io/_posts/2022-02-28-How-To-Think-Like-A-Roman-Emperor.md

 * Social, material, and physical advantages actually give foolish individuals more opportunity to do harm to themselves and others.

-* Stoics had names for many different types of goof passion(eupatheiai), a term encompassing both desires and emotions, which they grouped under three broad headings,
+* Stoics had names for many different types of good passion(eupatheiai), a term encompassing both desires and emotions, which they grouped under three broad headings,
 	1. A profound sense of joy or gladness and peace of mind, which comes from living with wisdom and virtue.
 	2. A healthy feeling of aversion to vice, like a sense of conscience, honor, dignity, or integrity.
 	3. The desire to help both ourselves and others, through friendship, kindness, and goodwill.